 Fried Bowtie Pasta - cooked pasta seasoned with cajun spices and fried.
 A crisp and tasty Louisiana snack served with a marinara dipping sauce.

-Fried Pasta is just that.
-Pasta that has been cooked the way you would normally cook pasta, then drained and tossed in a little flour, mixed with an egg-type wash, then coated in breadcrumbs seasoned with cajun spices.
-For the cajun spice, I use Tony Chachere’s.
-In fact, I just discovered the “light” spice and really love it.
+Fried Pasta includes pasta that has been cooked the way you would normally cook pasta, then drained and tossed in a little flour, mixed with an egg-type wash, then coated in breadcrumbs seasoned with cajun spices.
+For the cajun spice, I use Tony Chachere's.
+In fact, I just discovered the "light" spice and really love it.
 Normally, I just go with the regular original one but I now like the lighter version better.

 After the pasta is fried, I love to dip it in a marinara sauce.
 This recipe will certainly serve a crowd so it'll be perfect if you're planning to serve it at a party.

 Here's how it comes together...

 Cook bowtie pasta according to the package directions, drain the water and rinse with cold water and drain again, then put the pasta in a big bowl.

 In a small bowl, whisk together 1 egg, 1/4 cup heavy cream and 1/4 cup water.
 Pour over the pasta and mix in.

 Now, mix together 1 1/2 cups of bread crumbs, (I like to use Progresso Italian because I love the spices and the flavor) and 1 - 2 tablespoons of a cajun seasoning mix like Tony Chacherie's and stir it into the pasta.